thomaspdl/SWE-smith/docs/guides/env_construction.md

+# Build Environments

-SWE-smith enables automatic construction of execution environments for repositories.
+SWE-smith enables automatic conversion of code repositories into reinforcement learning environments.

 We'll review the two steps of this process:

 1. SWE-agent + LM attempts to install a repository + run the testing suite.